2025 artists impression of Blackpool Multiversity

 The next few years will be challenging for every business.
 It’s essential there are centres of excellence reacting to the changing nature of the economy, marketplace and industry sectors.
 Organisations need reskilling opportunities to help them survive and flourish.
 Delivering a state-of-the-art purpose built campus in the town centre will future proof higher education and learning on Fylde Coast for many years to come.
 The potential of something of this calibre for Blackpool is extremely exciting.

-The Multiversity will provide employers with access to training programmes.
+The Multiversity will include five floors of education space to deliver more than 70 individual courses.
+They’ll enhance the college’s existing higher education provision which is directly linked to local employment needs.
+It will also support a wide range of qualifications, from further education, through to higher education and adult learning.
+It will also provide employers with access to training programmes.
 They’ll line up with the government’s Industry Strategy, focusing on transforming the nation’s future.
 Artificial Intelligence and data, an ageing society, clean growth and the future of mobility will all be part of the course portfolio on offer.

 The increased cost of studying for a traditional three-year degree without the guarantee of a job is prompting students to consider alternative ways of studying.
 As people with degrees struggle to get jobs that can pay a mortgage, alternative offers are increasingly popular.
 Blackpool Multiversity will provide a more flexible offer than the three-year higher education solutions of typical educational establishments.
 Plus, students will be able to study shorter courses to suit industry needs and undertake longer courses in convenient ‘blocks’ over multiple years.